tkmharris/tkmharris.github.io/books.md

 I read this to see if I agree with [Charles' review](/assets/files/a-doubters-almanac-LMS-review.pdf).
 I don't.

 3. **Swing Time**, Zadie Smith. &#126;
-The first book at the book club I started with some work pals.
-I thought it was great, others disagreed.
-Which is what you want from a book club I suppose.

 4. **Doctor Who and the Krikkitmen**, Douglas Adams & James Goss.
 A long-lost Fourth Doctor & Romana script that Adams later recycled bits of into *Life, the Universe and Everything*, completed to a full novel by Goss.
 Bonkers, naturally.